logzio/data-viz/docs/sources/administration/configuration.md

 Set the default UI theme: `dark` or `light`.
 Default is `dark`.

-### home_page

-Path to a custom home page.
-Users are only redirected to this if the default home dashboard is used.
-It should match a frontend route and contain a leading slash.

 ### External user management

 If you manage users externally you can replace the user invite button for organizations with a link to an external site together with a description.

 ### viewers_can_edit

-Viewers can access and use [Explore]({{< relref "../explore/_index.md" >}}) and perform temporary edits on panels in dashboards they have access to.
-They cannot save their changes.
+Viewers can edit/inspect dashboard settings in the browser, but not save the dashboard.
 Default is `false`.

 ### editors_can_admin